philippinespire/pire_ssl_data_processing/README.md

 <details><summary> Filter your assembly using Blobtools </summary>
 <p>

 After you have made a basic blobplot, you can calculate or estimate the average depth of coverage.
-Usually this will be depth of coverage for the largest scaffolds.
+Usually this will be the depth of coverage for the largest scaffolds.
 This can be used to set thresholds for filtering your assembly by depth.
 Generally, we want to keep scaffolds that have >1/3 the average depth and <2x the average depth.

-Check the -tail of the bestsumorder_phylum.json file to find which non-Chordate contaminants are present.
+Check the tail of the bestsumorder_phylum.json file to find which non-Chordate contaminants are present.
 Add those as a comma-separated list to the --param bestsumorder_phylum--Keys= command.
 No GC filter, just keep Chordata + no-hit, name by hits kept.

 Here is an example for Goy: